HMS Rosalind (1916): Construction and career

 Rosalind was laid down in October 1915 and launched on 14 October 1916.
 On commissioning in December 1916, the ship joined the Grand Fleet, initially joining the Thirteenth Destroyer Flotilla.
 However, within a month, Rosalind had moved and served until the end of the war as part of the Fifteenth Destroyer Flotilla.
 Between 15 and 24 June 1917, the flotilla took part in anti-submarine patrols east of the Shetland Islands.
 Rosalind did not sight any submarines, but out of the 117 ships that sailed the route to and from Scandinavia, four were sunk during the operation.
 On 2 August, the destroyer escorted the armoured cruisers Duke of Edinburgh and HMS Shannon off the coast of Scotland.
 Rosalind was transferred to form part of the defence of the Irish Coast during December, serving in that capacity into 1918.
+The destroyer remained a member of the Fifteenth Destroyer Flotilla.